markrickert/cryptohopper-dashboard-watchlist/README.md

 1. **Read and understand exactly what this script is doing.**
 2. Install a userscript extension in your browser like [TamperMonkey](https://www.tampermonkey.net/).
 3. Click on the Tampermonkey browser extension and select `Create a new script...`
-4. Copy the text from the [`cryptohopper-dashboard-watchlist.js`](cryptohopper-dashboard-watchlist.js) file in this repository and paste it into the new user script.
-5. Save the new user script.
+4. After reading the script and understanding what it does, click the "Raw" button and your browser extension should ask you to install it.
+You can also click this link: [`cryptohopper-dashboard-watchlist.user.js`](cryptohopper-dashboard-watchlist.user.js).
-6. Navigate to your Cryptohopper dashboard.
+5. Navigate to your Cryptohopper dashboard.
-7. 🤖💰🚀🌖
+6. 🤖💰🚀🌖
-8. ...
+7. ...
-9. Check back as it's updated occasionally and compare your version number to what is in this repository.
+8. You can turn on auto-updates to the script or check back here for new versions.

 # Editing the script's behavior: